Kenneth-lekeanyi/ecs-demo/README.md

 -
 # Creation of ECS cluster using Cloud formation Script.
-1)	IAM Stack creation.
+# 1)	IAM Stack creation.
-Let's proceed to create all the above created rules but this time around with cloud formation, so as to understand how the flow works with automation.
+- Let's proceed to create all the above created Roles, but this time around with CloudFormation, so as to understand how the flow works with automation.
-a)	Start by creating a required IAM roles by using the cloud formation script.
+# a)	Start by creating the required IAM Roles by using the CloudFormation script. ***{So that these Roles will be used during the creation of the Cluster}***
-So go to cloud formation console
+- So, go to the CloudFormation console
 -	click on “stack”
 -	 click on “create stack”
-Click on “with new resources” (standard)
+- Click on “with new resources” (standard)
--	Prepare template
+-	Prepare template:
+  - Click to select [Template is ready]
+- Template Source:
-Upload a template file
+  - Click to select [Upload a template file]
--	Upload a template file
+-	Upload a template file:
-click here on choose file
+  - click here on [choose file] {It will take you to your folders.
+Go to Downloads where you have the "ecs-demo" Folder and choose "Infra" then select "iam.yml".
-then click on “open”
+- Then click on “open”
--	click on next
+-	click on "next"
--	stack name: ecs-demo-iam
+-	stack name: **ecs-demo-iam**
--	environment name: ecs-demo
+-	environment name: **ecs-demo**
 -	click on “next”
 -	configure stack options
-Click on “next”
+- Click on “next”
+- click to check the box on "Acknowledge"
 -	click on “create stack”
-Under the stack you will see all the rules that has been created.
-On the output you will see the values of the resources that were exported in the script.
+- Under the stack, you will see all the Roles that has been created.
+Under [output], you will see the values of the resources that we exported in the script.

+- # 2)	Creating the ECS-EC2-based Cluster using CloudFormation.
+- Go to your CloudFormation console
+-	then click on “stack”
+-	click on "create stack”
+- select "with new resources (standard)"
+-	Prepared templates:
+  - Click to select [template is ready]
+-	Specify templates:
+  - Click to select [upload a template file]
+-	Upload a template file:
+  - click here on [choose file] ***{it will take you to the Folder.
+Go to your Downloads where you have the **ecs-demo**. click on "Infra", then click on "ecs-ec2.yml". then click on "open"
+-	click on “next”
+-	stack name: **ecs-demo-ec2-stack**
+-	Desired capacity: **1**
+-	ECSAMI: **/aws/service/ecs/optimized-ami/amazon-linux-2/recommended/image-id**. ***{This AMI is because the cluster is carrying some EC2 wherein, that EC2 has containers in it.
+So the cluster has Docker, Docker engine and EC2 Agent which helps it to interact with the cluster.
+That is why it has to generate this AMI}***
+-	Environment name: **ecs-demo**
+-	Instance type: **t2.small**
+-	Max size: **3**
+- Click now on “next”
+- Configure option:
+  - click on “next”
+-	Check the box on [Acknowledge]
+-	click now on “create stack”
+  - It will take some time to create

+-Go now to CloudFormation and see the resources under creation.
+-	Click on [output] to see the cluster that we exported
+-	***{in the Demo, if you see Rollback, go to your resource and click on "Event". it will show you why you are having such a Rollback}***
+-
+**[Deletion]**
+-	Go to CloudFormation.
+Select the **ecs-demo-ec2-stack** then click on "delete". {If you say you will only delete the EC2 Instance, because it has an
+Now let's understand the differences between ec2 based cluster and fargate based cluster by creating fargate cluster using the console and cloud formation script.
+Before that let's first see tax definition and service in ECS, EC2 mode.